agilosoftware/objeq/Reference.md

     firstName == 'William' && !happy

 #### The IN Operator
-objeq supports an operator called 'IN' which will return true if the left operand exists as an element of the right operand.
+objeq supports an operator called `IN` which will return true if the left operand exists as an element of the right operand.
 Presently only the searching of Arrays is supported.
 The following predicate returns all Objects with a pet Property belonging to the specified set of animals.

     pet in ['dog', 'cat', 'pig', 'goat', 'donkey']

 #### Regular Expressions
-objeq supports Regular Expression matching using the Ruby '=~' operator, where the left operand is a regular expression and the right operand is a string to be matched.
+objeq supports Regular Expression matching using the Ruby `=~` operator, where the left operand is a regular expression and the right operand is a string to be matched.
 Unlike the Ruby operator, objeq's Regular Expression matching only returns a true or false result.
 The following predicate returns all unhappy Objects that have a firstName Property beginning with the letter 'W'.

     "^W" =~ firstName && !happy